TaherehZarratEhsan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received my M.Sc. degree in Electrical engineering from University of Guilan.
-The main focus of my research is computer vision, machine learning and deep learning.
-My thesis was violence detection in video sequences using image and video processing techniques.
+I have earned my M.Sc. and B.Sc. degree in Electrical Engineering from the University of Guilan, with a primary research focus on computer vision, machine learning, and deep learning.
+My thesis delved into violence detection in video sequences through the application of image and video processing techniques.

-I am open to research collaboration in the relevant areas if you are interested, feel free to contact me: zarrat.ehsan [AT] gmail.com
+I am enthusiastic about exploring opportunities for research collaboration in these areas.
+If you are interested, please feel free to contact me at zarrat.ehsan [AT] gmail.com.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.